akurasy/DevOps-Complete/README.md

 YOU CAN ALSO REPEAT SAME STEP FOR PROD ENVIRONMENT BY SELECTING THE GITHUB PRODUCTION BRANCH AND PRODUCTION VALUES.YAML FILES  ON YOUR ARGOCD SETUP.

-You can now browse your application by getting the ingress lioad balancer and create a record for it just like we did when we created helm deployment above.
+You can now browse your application by getting the ingress load balancer and create a record for it just like we did when we created helm deployment above.

 - also login with the superuser details to confirm proper networking in your deployment.